Welcome back to Flexibility Is Freedom!

 In this case, traffic has been relatively stable (key word: relative).
 It was declining since early 2017 but actually picked up a lot of traffic in the chaos of Medic Update.

 Alright, now I want to show an example or two of what happened to obvious affiliate websites.

 I talked about this website, OGLF, way back in my post on "The Dark Side of Affiliate Marketing".

-This was previously a lifestyle blog run by a couple and was likely bought as an expired domain to be repurposed as an affiliate website.
+This was previously a lifestyle blog run by a couple - then likely bought as an expired domain and repurposed as an affiliate website.

 As you can see, they did extremely well (even defying Medic Update) and grew traffic to 250,000+ visits per month (Ahrefs is pretty conservative, that's probably well over a million visits!).